 Joseph Sylvia Town Beach

 South beach is also called Katama beach as it sits beside the Katama Farm.
-This beach is one of three beaches in the town Edgartown.
+This beach is one of several beaches in the town Edgartown.
 Arguably, it’s the best beach on Martha’s Vineyard.
 South Beach is also rated as one of the top five cleanest beaches in New England.
 With all this said, it is clear to see why this is such a popular spot for young adults to hang out for the day.
 As this is such a popular beach to visit, the free parking will fill up quickly.
 With 3 miles of sand and surf to explore, we recommend getting here early and spending the day.
 The other option is to bike to the beach.
 From Edgartown it is about 6 miles round trip, making it a great option.

 Lighthouse Beach is another beach in Edgartown.
 This beach is close to Main Street in Edgartown, making it walkable from the main area or a great stop on your way out of town.
 The area is popular to walk and see the lighthouse.
 It also offers great views of the Edgartown Harbor.
 While, this is a beach and there is definitely water and sand, we would not recommend spending the day here.
 We think this is a great spot to see and walk around, but save your beach afternoon for South Beach or East Beach (on Chappaquiddick Island).